 Now, I’ve never attempted to be a routine commentator on feminism and matters of sex and gender.
-However, in this instance I felt I had something to contribute to the discussion (which I seldom decide to do on social media nowadays, for obvious reasons) after completing my senior project paper just three weeks ago on a very similar topic.
-In my paper I compiled three months of peer academic journal research into a literature review prior to engaging in my research methodology.
-I scored a high 88% for the total paper, and enjoyed nearly every moment of researching and writing it.
-So, naturally, I thought the above quote had a particular relevance to my research, and so I commented.
+However, in this instance, I felt I had something to contribute to the discussion, simply because I had been doing a great deal of research on the topic of masculinities.
+So, naturally, I thought the above quote had particular relevance to my research and so I commented.
 The disagreement resulting in my ultimate ban from WK’s page was relatively trivial, as I merely stated that the person in question, Allie, seemed to give the impression that toxic masculinity has nothing to do with masculinity (this was just my take away from the quote and I could fully be wrong).
 Unfortunately, a great deal of sociological research over the years has shown that toxic masculinity and harmful elements of hegemonic masculinity really do exist and exert an incredible influence on boys and men, and the women with whom they interact.
 It seemed to me that Allie’s quote somehow misses this, or is unaware of it.

-Naturally, a handful of FB users commented on my post, with one individual caricaturing my view as a result of gender studies brainwashing.
-WK’s behaviour and this individual’s comment reminded me of a finding included in my research which demonstrated that men would generally respond in one of three ways to attempts to transition male attitudes away from harmful hegemonic masculine traits: defensive, accommodating, or responsive.
-Not to get too deep into the theory but males who are defensive do not welcome change, and often reassert their traditional power and allegiance to hegemonic masculine traits.
+A handful of FB users commented on my post, with one individual caricaturing my view as a result of gender studies brainwashing.
+WK’s behaviour and this individual’s comment reminded me of a finding included in my research which demonstrated that men generally respond in one of three ways to attempts to transition male attitudes away from harmful hegemonic masculine traits: defensive, accommodating, or responsive.
+Those men who are defensive do not welcome change and often reassert their traditional power and allegiance to hegemonic masculine traits.
 This response is visible in how activist efforts for gender equality result in fear and insecurity in many men who perceive these changes to be an attack and/or challenge to their masculine identity.
 Moreover, men who are accommodating passively accept changes in masculinities and gender relations, and do not attempt to counter them.
-Responsive men actively support changes in masculinities, especially where harmful and oppressive traits of masculinities exist, and do not oppose these transitions.
-The ideal attitude is the third one although clearly WK and some of his followers ascribe to the defensive notion, and feel that positive efforts to transition men away from harmful masculine traits is an attack on their male identities.
+Responsive men actively support changes in masculinities, especially where harmful and oppressive traits of masculinities exist and do not oppose these transitions.
+It would seem that WK and some of his followers ascribe to the defensive notion and feel that positive efforts to transition men away from harmful masculine traits is an attack on their male identities.

-The lesson in this is that I really think we need to urge apologists and Christian case makers to be open to disagreement and discussion, and especially with their ideological opponents.
-This is, after all, a biblical imperative (1 Peter 3:15).
-We are witnesses for our faith, and it should never be in our interests to merely banish those from our threads, pages, and blogs who possess different views to our own.
-We should actively debate, discuss, and even openly correct our own views should we become convinced of their errors.
-But perhaps that’s asking to much from some of us in our faith camp.
+The lesson here is that apologists need to be open to disagreement and discussion, especially with their ideological opponents, because this is just what apologetics is about.
+As witnesses for a faith, it should never be in their interest to banish someone from a discussion because of an alternative view.
+They should actively debate, discuss, and even openly correct their own views should one become convinced of error.
+But perhaps that’s asking too much from some within the faith camp.